HSPS-DataScience/HSPSUtils/README.md

 * Run: `install_github("HSPS-DataScience/HSPSUtils")`
 * Load HSPSUtils: `library(HSPSUtils)`

+## Updating
+* If the package fails to load or function properly, make sure HSPSUtils is updated:
+  + `devtools::update_packages("HSPSUtils")` will update the package to the current version
+  + `library(HSPSUtils)` to reload into session
+  + If neither options works, try restarting your R session

 ## Package Structure
 * Functions should be put in separate R scripts with their function name as the title
   + E.g. `my_function.R` will contain the defintion of `my_function` only